Policies and Publication Ethics

 Articles submitted to ‘Atiqot must present their research results clearly and honestly, in accordance with the journal's Guidelines to Contributors.
 ‘Atiqot will consider only original, unpublished articles, which were not submitted for publication elsewhere (see Publication Ethics).
 Articles should not be submitted concurrently to more than one publication unless the Editorial Board has agreed in writing to co-publication; if articles are co-published, this should be clearly stated.

-Authors must inform editors if findings have been published previously or if multiple reports or analyses of a single data set are under consideration for publication elsewhere.
-The Editorial Board of ‘Atiqot will consider the submission of translations and adaptations of previously published articles if this is found to be valuable for the global academic community and only if this fact is clearly stated and the original source acknowledged.
+Authors must inform editors if findings have been published previously or if multiple reports or analyses of a single dataset are under consideration for publication elsewhere.
+The Editorial Board of ‘Atiqot will consider the submission of translations and adaptations of previously published articles if this is found to be valuable for the international academic community and only if this fact is clearly stated and the original source acknowledged.

 If you have concerns about the submission terms for 'Atiqot, please contact the editors.